Staňkov (Domažlice District): Sights

 The main landmark of Staňkov is the Church of Saint James the Great.
 It is originally a Gothic church from the 14th century.
 The tower was raised in 1673.
 Baroque modifications were made in 1738.

-The town hall is a late Baroque building from the end of the 18th century, after the old town hall from 1620 was destroyed by a fire in 1794.
-In the 19th and first half of the 20th century, the building was modified to its present appearance.
+The town hall is a late Baroque building from the end of the 18th century, built after the old town hall from 1620 was destroyed by a fire in 1794.
+In the 19th and first half of the 20th century, the building was modified to its present form.